bddkickstarter/Gherkin.TypeProvider/docs/ALL.md

                     // use the then
                     let thenText = scenario.``2 Then result will be <checks the result>``.Text

-                    //do something - just returning the text here sprintf "When %s, Then %s" whenText thenText }
+                    //do something - just printing the text here printfn "When %s, Then %s" whenText thenText }

-    results |> Seq.iter(fun r -> printfn "%s" r)
+        } >>= testList

 ```
-The builder returns a tuple of the outline name and a list of whatever was returned from the builder, in this case a list of strings
+The builder returns a tuple of the outline name and a list of whatever was returned from the builder, in this case a list of *Expecto* tests.
+The *FSharp.Data.Gherkin* namespace also includes a bind operator *(>>=*) that can bind the resulting tuple to anything that takes a name & a list (the *Expecto* **testList**) in this case

 For steps that have template arguments their text is replaced with the example data so the code above would produce the output